rizac/stream2segment/README.md

 A python project to download seismic waveforms related to events featuring several pre- and post- download processing utilities

-## Installation (tested on Ubuntu14.04 - Ubuntu 12.10)
+## Installation

-This program has been written on Mac OS El Capitan, but a fresh installation test could be done on Ubuntu only.
-In principle, Mac users can safely follow the instructions below (trying to skip the [Prerequisites](#prerequisites) section, as it might not be necessary), but a complete track of possible issues is still to be published
+This program has been installed and tested on Ubuntu14.04, Ubuntu16.04 and Mac OSX El Capitan.
+The installation instructions below refer to the former (Ubuntu).
+In principle, Mac users can safely follow the same instructions below (trying to skip in the first place the [Prerequisites](#prerequisites) section, as it might not be necessary),

 ### Prerequisites

+#### Ubuntu14.04 and Python2.7+
 The following system packages are required: `git python-pip python2.7-dev libpng-dev libfreetype6-dev build-essential gfortran libatlas-base-dev libxml2-dev libxslt-dev` If you want to be (almost) sure beforehand, you can install them by typing: